gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

                       "http://127.0.0.1:4000/api/geoapi/point/distance/?start_lng=8.83546&start_lat=53.071124&end_lng=10.006168&end_lat=53.549926")
 ```
 The `@api.param` is new here and is part of the documentation.
 With them Flask-RESTPlus will be able to show the query parameters in the Swagger-UI.
-In the actual try|catch the arguments are accessed via `request.args.get()` and then converted to Geopy Points with whom the distance is calculated in km.
+In the actual try|catch the arguments are accessed via `request.args.get()` and then converted to Geopy Points with which the distance is calculated in km.

-Restart your Server now and start playing around with the new endpoint.
+(Re)-Start your Server now and start playing around with the new endpoint.
+You'll see very nicely,
+how the Swagger-UI is adapting to the new input variant and how nicely it's usable through the web App.

 ### LinestringLength
 Our third and last API endpoint for this tutorial will take a GeoJSON LineString object and return the length of it.